English

 ru/user/templates.md

-A bare [[Templates]] written in en/user/getting-started.md resolves to en/user/templates.md.
-The same bare [[Templates]] written in ru/user/Начало работы.md resolves to ru/user/templates.md.
-Each link stays in its language.
+With scoped mode, a bare [[Templates]] written in en/user/getting-started.md resolves to en/user/templates.md, and the same link written in ru/user/Начало работы.md resolves to ru/user/templates.md.
+You can write bare links without thinking about cross-language collisions.

 Forcing a target

 Add a path to point at an exact file.
-This overrides the three steps above.
+This works the same in both modes.

 [[folder/Name]]